social-protocols/social-protocols.github.io/content/post/human-alignment-technology/index.md

 aliases:
 - /2023/06/02/human-alignment-technology
 canonical_url: https://social-protocols.org/human-alignment-technology/
+summary: Human alignment, the process of establishing shared understanding among individuals, is crucial for effective collaboration and organization.
+It is essential for civilizations to flourish.
 ---

 <!-- ![AI generated image: A group of people sitting and collectively imagining a distant city made of colors and light.](collective.png) -->